 Samet recently published a brochure on their website, advertising the newly-named Southern Virginia Multimodal Park (SVMP) to the world.
 A listing of their corporate parks, including a downloadable PDF of the brochure, has been provided here for convenience.

-SVMP has recently received increased attention, as state officials are seriously considering it as the location for Virginia’s second inland port.
+SVMP has since received increased attention, as state officials are considering it as a location for Virginia’s second inland port.
 Town and county officials, along with private enterprises including Samet, are working diligently with the Commonwealth to facilitate this concept becoming a reality.
-A public statement as to where we are in this process was released earlier this month to local media, and can be found under “ED Announcements” above.
+A feasibility study is underway, the results of which are not yet available.